bala-skv/bala-skv/README.md

-- 👋 Hi, I’m @bala-skv
+- 👋 Hi, I’m Balasubramanian k
-- 👀 I’m interested in ...python,,dsa
+- 👀 I’m interested in ...algorithms and machine learning
-- 🌱 I’m currently learning ...python and c
+- 🌱 I’m currently learning ...data structures and algorithms
-- 💞️ I’m looking to collaborate on ...python
+- 💞️ I’m looking to collaborate on ...algorithmic analysis and design
-- 📫 How to reach me ...discord-bala#1221
+- 📫 How to reach me ...skv.balasubramanian@gmail.com

 <!---
 bala-skv/bala-skv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.